3.4 Descriptions of Calibration Steps

 • LFLTFILE - This flat is a subsampled image containing the large scale sensitivity variation across the detector.
 It is usually grating- and central wavelength-dependent (for spectroscopic data) and aperture (filter) dependent for imaging data.

 To create the single combined flat field file, calstis first expands the large scale sensitivity flat (LFLTFILE) to full format, using bilinear interpolation.
-The pixel-to-pixel flat, delta flat, and expanded low order flat are then multiplied together.
+The pixel-to-pixel flat, delta flat (if the delta flat were to be used), and expanded low order flat are then multiplied together.
 For MAMA data, the product of the flat field images will be convolved with the Doppler smoothing function if DOPPCORR=PERFORM.
 If a sub-array or binning was used, after taking the product of all the flat fields that were specified, a subset is taken and binned if necessary to match the uncalibrated image, and the uncalibrated data are then divided by the binned subset.

 The error and data quality arrays in the calibrated file are updated to reflect the error and data quality from the flat field (i.e., the errors are rescaled by the flat field, and the errors associated with the flat field are added in quadrature).
 If Doppler convolution is applied, a correction is also applied for the loss of counts at the image edges due to flight software’s “effective sub-array” (see STIS ISR 98-05 for details).